ksion/resume/README.md

 ### Profile

 Disciplined software engineer with 10+ years of C# expertise and battle-tested experience in .NET Core, microservices, and Azure cloud solutions.
-Led full-stack teams and engineered high-performance APIs, worker services, and complex SQL for apps with strict uptime requirements and high user engagement.
-Knowledgeable in CQRS development, Docker/Kubernetes containerization and orchestration, and automated CI/CD pipelines via Azure DevOps and GitHub.
-Skilled in developing real-time APIs and automation tools integrated with Google Ads, Bing, Facebook, and YouTube to support programmatic advertising and cross-channel campaign management.
-Adept in event-driven architecture, cloud solutions, and leading high-performing development teams.
+Led full-stack teams and engineered high-performance APIs, worker services, and complex SQL for applications with strict uptime requirements and high user engagement.
+Proficient in CQRS architecture, Docker/Kubernetes containerization, event-driven systems with decoupled producers and consumers, and automated CI/CD pipelines using Azure DevOps and GitHub.
+Skilled in building real-time APIs and automation tools integrated with Google Ads, Bing, Facebook, and YouTube to power programmatic advertising and cross-channel campaign management.
+Adept at implementing audit trails, performing forensic debugging, analyzing large data sets for performance reporting, and leading high-performing development teams.

 ---